ada-krav/energy-prices/README.md

 *  Repeated execution to fetch current data
 *  Access to information in db through Flask API endpoint
+* Database with included, so you can test Flask app straight from the box

 ## Additional info:
-It's reccomended to schedule script execution once a day around 12:00.
+It's recommended to schedule script execution once a day around 12:00.